OpenStickCommunity/GP2040-CE/docs/web-configurator.md

 * `D+` - The GPIO Pin used to carry Data Positive between the USB Host Port and RP2040
 * `D-` - The GPIO Pin used to carry Data Positive between the USB Host Port and RP2040.
 This cannot be set and will be automatically determined from `D+`.
+* `5V Power (optional)` - The GPIO Pin used to enable 5V power to the host port on the board.
+This is not applicable to all boards.

 #### Example Wiring Diagram